 Lurdes Armando Matlula is a female farmer living on and cultivating land surrounding the Maragra Sugar Estate.
-As a result of the Responsible Investment Project, Matlula established the boundaries of her land.
-Over 65 percent of project beneficiaries were women, and the project helped over 1,050 women map and document their land.
-Women’s land rights are strengthened with documentation which can increase their ability to be resilient and self-sufficient.
+As a result of the USAID-Illovo partnership, Matlula established the boundaries of her land.
+Over 63 percent of certificate holders are women: the partnership helped over 1,354 women map and document their land.
+With more secure land rights women can increase their resilience and become more self-sufficient.
 It also can enhance women’s opportunities for social and economic empowerment.

 For local communities, participation in the project was an opportunity to: